yxkpro/wiki-go/README.md

 ![Desktop](screenshots/preview.png)

-A fast, modern, **flat-file wiki** written in Go.

-Built for simplicity and performance with Markdown.
-No database, zero maintenance.
+LeoMoon Wiki-Go is a modern, feature-rich, databaseless **flat-file wiki** platform built with Go.
+It provides a clean, intuitive interface for creating and managing knowledge bases, documentation, and collaborative content without requiring any external database.

 No database.
 No bloat.
-Just Markdown, simplicity, and power.
+Zero maintenance.
+Just Markdown.

 ## Important Configuration Note with Non-SSL Setups